Mehran1993mn/Lake-ecology/README.md

 # 🤝 Contribution Guidelines

-Contributions that improve the quality, clarity, and reproducibility of this project are welcome.
+Contributions that improve the scientific quality, clarity, and reproducibility of this project are welcome.

+Because this repository supports research on machine learning–based ecological status classification of lakes (WFD framework), special care must be taken to preserve reproducibility and result integrity.

-Please follow these guidelines:
+Please follow these principles:

-- Open an issue before making major or result-affecting changes
+* Open an issue before making major methodological or result-affecting changes.
-- Keep pull requests focused and clearly describe changes
+* Keep pull requests focused and clearly describe what changed and why.
-- Follow existing code style and documentation standards
-- Do not modify code or data used to reproduce published results without discussion
+* Do not modify scripts used to reproduce published or reported results without prior discussion.
-- Ensure workflows remain reproducible (fixed seeds, documented dependencies)
+* Preserve reproducibility:
+  - Keep random seeds fixed.
+  - Document hyperparameter changes.
+  - Update environment/dependency files if needed.
+* Clearly separate:
+  - Experimental code
+  - Production-ready scripts
+  - Visualization or exploratory notebooks
-- Do not commit large or restricted datasets
+* Do not commit raw or restricted datasets (e.g., SYKE data).
-- Respect external data licenses (e.g., SYKE data policy)
+* Respect all data licenses and ethical guidelines.

-By contributing, you agree that your work will be released under the project’s license.
+By contributing, you agree that your work will be released under the project's license.

 ---